CatnipMoe/MCDR-Docker/README.md

-# XynBio Minecraft Server Docker Container
+# MCDR Minecraft Server Docker Container

 ### A bundle of Fabric server and MCDReforged